Pair up SecPublicInfo and SecTpm

 2.3.
 If the TpmLocator is not set in PIB, the supplied TpmLocator will be set in PIB.
 However this may cause some problem if the supplied Tpm does not match the PIB or the PIB has been previously shared by more than one PIBs.

-Updated by Alex Afanasyev about 6 years ago
+Updated by Alex Afanasyev over 6 years ago

 - Status changed from Closed to In Progress